Guide

 Some key places to look for data are:

-Or you could get external support to gain deeper insight from pre-existing resources, for example, using in-depth health and wellbeing surveys like Britain’s Healthiest Workplace which is used by some NHS trusts.
-External support can offer a level of expertise (expert data analysis techniques) and independence that internal support may not be able to.
+You can consider collecting your own data through interviews or focus groups, depending on your resources and capacity.
+Alternatively, you might seek external support to gain deeper insights by utilising existing resources, such as in-depth health and wellbeing surveys like Britain’s Healthiest Workplace, which some NHS trusts employ.
+Engaging external support can provide a level of expertise in data analysis techniques and offer an independence that internal resources may lack.

 Risks and constraints